American Express: 2010 to 2019

+2020 to present

 In 2020, American Express acquired Kabbage.
 In June 2021, the company's first checking account for small businesses, Kabbage Checking, was launched.
 American Express also offers credit lines of $1,000 to $150,000 for small businesses, using Kabbage's automated underwriting software.
 In January 2023, the Kabbage brand was renamed American Express Business Blueprint.

-In January 2021, the United States Department of the Treasury, the Federal Deposit Insurance Corporation, and the Federal Reserve launched an investigation into whether the company had misled potential corporate customers and used aggressive tactics while selling American Express cards in 2015 and 2016.
 In October 2021, Amex launched full-service business checking for small and mid-sized businesses under the American Express brand.

 In March 2022, following the Russian invasion of Ukraine and related sanctions, American Express suspended all operations in Russia and Belarus.

-In July 2023, Amex agreed to pay $15 million to the US Treasury to settle an investigation accusing the company of failing to govern and oversee a third-party affiliate and for violation of regulations in efforts to retain small business customers.
-Net income for 2023 was $8.4 billion, 14% higher than expected.
-Also in 2023, the company undertook a restructuring, costing up to $277 million.
+In 2023, the company undertook a restructuring, costing up to $277 million.

 In June 2024, Amex acquired Tock, a restaurant reservation platform, further expanding its portfolio in dining reservations following its earlier acquisition of Resy.

-In January 2025, American Express announced that it will pay about $230 million to settle U.S. criminal and civil probes into alleged deceptive practices in selling credit card and wire transfer products to small business customers.
-The company has agreed to pay $138.4 million, which includes about $108 million in fines, and entered a non-prosecution agreement to end criminal and civil probes by the U.S. Department of Justice.
+At the time of the Tock acquisition Amex also acquired Rooam, a contactless-payment platform used in bars, restaurants, stadiums, and other venues.

 In September 2025, American Express increased its annual fee for its Platinum card for the first time since 2021, raising it to $895 from $695.
 The company announced new benefits for cardholders including statement credits for Lululemon, Oura Ring, Resy restaurants and an Uber One membership.
 It also increased credits for luxury hotel stays, streaming subscriptions (including the addition of Paramount+, YouTube Premium and YouTube TV) and a Clear membership.